 To give Apples even more benefit, they are easily accessible and widely available.
-Not to forget Apples, they are very tasty!
+Not to forget Apples, they are delicious!
 Apple can appear in main dishes, as well as desserts.
 They can even be used for decoration and sigil.

-Without further ado, let’s take a look at some of the key aspects best related to Apple:
+Without further ado, let’s take a look at some of the aspects best related to Apple: